tmds/Tmds.Ssh/README.md

 class SshClient : IDisposable
 {
+  // Connect to the destination.
+No additional config.
-  SshClient(string destination, ILoggerFactory? loggerFactory = null); // uses SshConfigSettings.DefaultConfig.
+  SshClient(string destination, ILoggerFactory? loggerFactory = null);
+  // Use OpenSSH config files and options to configure the client.
   SshClient(string destination, SshConfigSettings configSettings, ILoggerFactory? loggerFactory = null);
+  // Use the .NET SshClientSettings API to configure the client.
   SshClient(SshClientSettings settings, ILoggerFactory? loggerFactory = null);

   // Calling ConnectAsync is optional when SshClientSettings.AutoConnect is set (default).